johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 ### Compile & Install

-Since we’re getting the generic `nginx` from source, we’ll need to make sure some libraries are installed.
-You can always compile `nginx` without them, but that’s more work, in my opinion, and could lead to problems, later.
-You might not need all of these, but the Linux system I’m working on was missing most of this; never hurts to share.
+Since we're getting the generic `nginx` from source, we'll need to make sure some libraries are installed.
+You can always compile `nginx` without them, but that's more work, in my opinion, and could lead to problems, later.
+You might not need all of these, but the Linux system I'm working on was missing most of this; never hurts to share.

 ```
 apt-get update
 apt-get install libpcre3 libpcre3-dev libssl-dev
 ```

-We’ll need the `nginx` source.
+We'll need the `nginx` source.
 Pick it up [here](http://nginx.org/download/).
 I used `nginx-1.10.1`.
-I’m a fan of newer versions when possible. and it’s been out for a month, now.
-I suspect it’s stable.
+I'm a fan of newer versions when possible. and it's been out for a month, now.
+I suspect it's stable.

 ```
 cd /usr/src